gbrueckl/FabricStudio/README.md

 This approach can also be used to simply copy settings from one Power BI object to another by first running a `GET` on the source object and then a `POST`/`PUT`/`PATCH` on the target referencing the output of the preceding `GET`.
 Common scenarios would be to copy users/permissions or dataset refresh schedules but there are definitely much more use-cases!

+# Spark Notebooks
+Fabric Studio also allows you to run Spark notebooks (`.ipynb`) against an existing Fabric Lakehouse (which acts as a Spark cluster).
+Whenever a Lakehouse is viewed/opened in the [Workspace Browser](#workspace-browser), a Kernel is added for that lakehouse which can then be used to run any `.ipynb` file against it.
+If you open a notebook directly from Fabric Studio, the notebook is automatically attached to the default-lakehouse associated with the notebook.

 # Custom FileSystemProvider
 The extension also provides an easy way to interact with all items hosted in Microsoft Fabric and modify their definition.
 You need to use a [VSCode Workspace](https://code.visualstudio.com/docs/editor/workspaces) for this to work properly.
 The easiest way to configure and use the custom FileSystemProvider is to right-click the item (or parent or workspace) in the Workspace Browser and select `Edit Defintion`: